chaotic-braindead/ffwpu_backend/README.md

    python manage.py runserver
    ```

-## NOTE: A default admin credentials is already created within the db dump:
+## NOTE: You can use the default admin credentials created within the db dump:

 username: `admin`
 password: `admin`